 Getting caught with very simple spelling and punctuation errors can be sometimes shameful when you are writing an important email or an assignment.
 Proofreading’s a hectic and time-consuming job, and honestly, the chances of detecting errors while proofreading your own writings are very slim.
-Because we, most of the times, tend to skip the errors in our mind subconsciously while proofreading our own writings.
+Because we, most of the time, tend to skip the errors in our minds subconsciously while proofreading our own writings.
 And that’s where the Grammarly hops in!

 Grammarly is a top-notch, world-class grammar checker software service, and there’s no denying in that.
 However, everything has its flaws!

 And that brings to some questions about Grammarly: